Get insider access

 Mic Yes

-Sub-par microphone performance for the Sennheiser HD1 Wireless In-Ear.
-Speech recorded with the microphone of the HD1 sounds thin and muffled, and because of the lack of clarity, may be slightly difficult to understand.
-Additionally, they are not able to separate speech from ambient noise very well and are not the best choice for moderately loud environments like a busy street.
+The Sennheiser HD1 Wireless In-Ear have sub-par microphone performance.
+Speech recorded with the microphone of the HD1 sounds thin and muffled, and because of the lack of clarity, it may be slightly difficult to understand.
+They can't separate speech from ambient noise well and are not the best choice for moderately loud environments like busy streets.

 5.6